Fever in Babies

 - Reaction to a vaccination

-- Becoming overheated from being dressed too warmly or spending time outside on a hot day
+- Becoming overheated from being dressed too warmly or spending too much time outside on a hot day

 Fever in Babies: What Are the Signs?